rhalaly/restruct-vscode/README.md

 * Create a new React component
 * Create a new State (Redux action + reducer)

-Both options can be done by context menu (right click on a folder) or by typing a command (Ctrl+Shift+P or Cmd+Shift+P) with the word "Restruct"
+Both options can be triggered by context menu (right click on a folder) or by typing a command (Ctrl+Shift+P or Cmd+Shift+P) with the word "Restruct"

 ## Extension Settings